DigitalGlobe/maxar-component-library-vue/README.md

 #### Props

-The component takes two props:
+The component takes one prop:

-* `maxarBrandIsNuxtLink`: determines if the Maxar logo brand is a `nuxt-link` or regular anchor.
 * `navbar`: data object for the component.
 Looks like this:

 ```js